The updated Xbox One, the Xbox One S, is here, but there are still a number of reasons for you to consider its older brother, the original Xbox One.

 Meanwhile the Xbox One is now a true multimedia hub, close to what Microsoft always promised it would be.

-It's a next-gen games console, a TV companion and guide (compatible with Sky, Virgin, BT, Freeview and Freesat), a media streaming centre, a Skype phone, a Blu-ray player, a pizza delivery machine and more.
+It's a next-gen games console, a TV companion and guide, a media streaming centre, a Skype phone, a Blu-ray player, a pizza delivery machine and more.

 The first thing you'll notice about the console when you get it out of the needlessly elaborate packaging is what an absolute beast it is.
-It measures 274 x 79 x 333 mm, making it longer and taller than a PlayStation 4 or an Xbox 360.
+It measures 274 x 79 x 333 mm, making it longer and taller than a PS4 or Xbox One S.

 You don't need a tape measure to figure that out though, the thing just looks huge and it's not exactly a looker when you see it up close, either.